 Work gives you meaning.

-Even if your work gives meaning to your life, it should be done productively.
+Even if your job gives meaning to your life, it should be done productively.

 Remember that you can always put your leisure time to good use.

-If a task doesn't require any more time, you must not keep doing it for the sake of it.
+If a task doesn’t require any more time, you must not keep doing it for its sake.

 Today’s world is all about consumption.